In addition to lifestyle changes, treatments often include medications, procedures, or both.

 |Rate controlling medications||Heart rhythm controlling medications|

-Medications to prevent or treat blood clots and stroke include blood thinners, also called anticoagulants, for example:
+Medications to prevent or treat blood clots and lower the chance of stroke include blood thinners, also called anticoagulants, for example:

 Read More: Blood thinners to prevent stroke